SlickSlackEdit/jekyll-theme-massively/_posts/2019-11-22-Shit Poetry mk IV.md

 image: ""
 ---

-The words that you write can trap you.\
+The words that you write can trap you.<br/>
-The thread that you spin can bind you.\
+The thread that you spin can bind you.<br/>
 The iron nail that you forged was used to pin you to the cold hard ground.